 Zafar Iqbal's attackers are fanatics: PM

-Prime Minister Sheikh Hasina today termed the attackers of Prof Muhammed Zafar Iqbal as “fanatics” and urged all to keep their children away from militancy, terrorism and drug abuse.
+Prime Minister Sheikh Hasina yesterday termed the attackers of Prof Muhammad Zafar Iqbal fanatics and urged all to keep their children away from militancy, terrorism and drug abuse.

-Sheikh Hasina said this while distributing Bangabandhu Fellowship, National Science and Technology (NST) Fellowship and research donations among students and researchers for 2017-2018 sessions at a function at Osmani Memorial Auditorium.
+Hasina said this while distributing Bangabandhu Fellowship, National Science and Technology Fellowship and research donations among students and researchers for 2017-2018 session at a function at Osmani Memorial Auditorium.

-She said the government wants peaceful atmosphere to prevail in all educational institutions of the country.
+The government wants a peaceful atmosphere to prevail in all educational institutions of the country, she said.

-"Yesterday, an unwanted incident took place at Shahjalal University of Science and Technology campus where Dr Muhammed Zafar Iqbal came under [knife] attack.
-I asked the Air Force to bring him to Dhaka and admit him to the CMH for his better treatment.
+“Yesterday [Saturday], an unwanted incident took place at Shahjalal University of Science and Technology campus where Dr Muhammad Zafar Iqbal came under [knife] attack.
+I asked the air force to bring him to Dhaka and admit him to the CMH for better treatment.
 His condition is stable [now]," she said.

-The prime minister wanted to know who these people are.
+The PM wanted to know who these people are.
 "We want to make the country free from militancy, terrorism and drug abuse."

-She mentioned that those who commit such incidents like the one done to Muhammed Zafar Iqbal are fanatics.
-"They think by killing a person they will go to heaven...they'll never be able to reach he heaven... they'll suffer in the hell."
+She mentioned that those who commit such incidents like the one involving Prof Iqbal are fanatics.
+“They think by killing a person they will go to heaven ... they'll never be able to reach heaven ... they'll suffer in hell."

-The prime minister said the country's children must be kept away from drugs, terrorism and militancy.
+The PM said the country's children must be kept away from drugs, terrorism and militancy.
 "These three social menaces are just destroying children."

-Turning to science and technology, the prime minister said these are ever changing and her government has attached utmost importance to education, research and scientific and technological studies.
+Turning to science and technology, the premier said these are ever changing and her government has attached utmost importance to education, research and scientific and technological studies.

-She said the government has already given importance to studies on bio-technological science, medical science, environmental science, engineering and applied sciences, physical sciences and food production.
+She said the government had already given importance to studies on bio-technological science, medical science, environmental science, engineering and applied science, physical science and food production.

-The premier said Bangladesh is now stepping into the atomic era, fulfilling its long-cherished dream.
-In this area, the country needs huge number of people with particular skills, she said.
+Bangladesh is now stepping into the atomic era, fulfilling its long-cherished dream.
+In this area, the country needs huge manpower with particular skills, she said.

-Presided over by Science and Technology Minister Yafes Osman, the function was addressed, among others, by Chairman of the Parliamentary Standing Committee on the Ministry of Science and Technology Dr AFM Ruhal Haq.
+Presided over by Science and Technology Minister Yeafesh Osman, the function was addressed, among others, by Chairman of the Parliamentary Standing Committee on the Ministry of Science and Technology Dr AFM Ruhal Haq.